NazaNEYn/StopTheViolence/README.md

 ```
 <br><br>

-For more information head to the [official docs](https://jekyllrb.com/docs/installation/)
+For more information head to the [official docs](https://jekyllrb.com/docs/installation/). <br>
+Also if you have "endless OS" and want to get started with jekyll, you can check out my article [here](https://nazanin-ashrafi.hashnode.dev/how-to-get-started-with-jekyll-on-endless-os)